 When I leave, I know the city as it was not as I wanted it to be.
 And, really, that’s not all bad, even if it didn’t give me everything I wanted.

-And the same goes for myself, whether I stay in my hometown or choose to move elsewhere.
+And the same goes for me, whether I stay in my hometown or choose to move elsewhere.

 I don’t need to stay muddled in my hometown’s past, wishing the traffic was lighter and the air was quieter like it used to be.
 Or be bent on altering another city to fit my every need.